 1 day Open Water at a UK inland dive site

-Includes all equipment hire, air, tuition, PADI Rescue Diver Manual, PADI Diving Accident Management Workslate, swimming pool fees, PADI Certification fee.
+Includes main equipment hire, air, tuition, PADI Rescue Diver Manual, PADI Diving Accident Management Workslate, swimming pool fees, PADI Certification fee.
 Not entry fees to inland dive sites.

 How do I sign up?